ALU & Flags

 The ZS control lines determine which sub-module’s value gets selected by the multiplexer.
 ZS = 0 selects the Arithmetic and Logic sub-module and ZS = 1 selects the shift sub-module.

 3- The output from the sub-modules mux is connected directly to both the accumulator and the zero-detector.
-The transceiver, positioned between the accumulator’s output and the bus, much like most transceivers in this build, allows the content of the accumulator to be displayed on status LEDs without interfering with the bus content.
+The transceiver between the accumulator’s output and the bus, much like most transceivers in this build, lets the content of the accumulator be displayed on status LEDs without interfering with the bus content.

 The two 74HCT153 multiplexers(flags mux) are used to select the appropriate flag based on the current operation.
-The output from the flags mux is then fed into a final 74HCT257 before entering the flags register allowing to either overwrite the content of the flag register or use the previous flags.
+The output from the flags mux is then fed into a final 74HCT257 before entering the flags register.
+The selector can either overwrite the flag register’s contents or preserve the previous flags.

 The two figures below show the full schematic of the ALU module: